 Winemaking at Cerbaiona is straightforward.
 The grapes are harvested by hand and pressed in a vintage wood-sided press before fermenting in cement tanks.
 After a period of settling, the Brunello spends 4+ years in cask and at least 6 months in bottle before release.
 Nothing is added (no yeasts, no enzymes) and nothing is subtracted (no fining or filtration).

-With winemaking this straightforward, the explanation for Cerbaiona’s excellence must lie with Diego’s tiny 3-ha vineyard.
+With winemaking this straightforward, the explanation for the greatness of Diego's Brunello must lie with the tiny 3-ha vineyard.
 While much is written about the difference between northern and southern Montalcino wines, Cerbaiona lies in an intermediate zone.
 Consequently, the vineyard yields beautiful fruit which balances the south’s ripeness with the freshness and structure of the north.

 Of course, none of this would matter without a forceful mind to guide the process.
-Diego’s careful, organic husbandry of his vineyard, his short-pruning for low yields, and his courage to let the wine express Montalcino’s evocative character without cosmetics are integral to Cerbaiona’s greatness.
+Diego’s careful, organic husbandry of his vineyard, his short-pruning for low yields, and his courage to let the wine express Montalcino’s evocative character without cosmetics are integral to the greatness of his iconic Brunello.

 Adding to Cart.